KatieWoe/bbcourts/SQL_TESTING.md

     * Valid courtID return dictionary with all matching photos
     * Invalid type on non-existing courtID should throw error

+# Data Access Method -- Alex
+* Name: getUserReview
+* Description: Fetch all reviews for a particular user (to display in Favorites)
+* Parameters: userID (int)
+* Return values:
+    * List of:
+        * Dictionary with:
+            * key: reviewID (int)
+            * value: tuple with star value in (0), review comment in (1), and userID in (2)
+* List of tests for verifying each access method:
+    * Valid userID should return list of matching reviews
+    * Invalid userID should throw error
+    * Valid userID with no reviews should return nothing

 # Questions to consider (To be removed before submission)
 * What are the constraints for those table fields?